 In this first post of the #WhatYourUserWants series, we talk about users of beauty brands and what such businesses can do to improve their customers’ buying experience.

-Beauty and cosmetics eCommerce in the UK grew by 42% year-on-year and was worth around £1.7 billion in 2020, according to leading market research organisation GlobalData.
+Beauty and cosmetics eCommerce in the UK grew by 42% year-on-year (Electric Growth in UK Beauty and Grooming eCommerce) and was worth around £1.7 billion in 2020, according to leading market research organisation GlobalData.
 Experts say this has been possible due to 3 things:

 Now let us deep-dive into what insights our research into beauty brands has yielded.